siddil100/Practical-Task/README.md

-Web api's are hosted in Azure
+Web api's are hosted in Azure,
 Databases are also hosted in Azure (Student Database) Vue js apps are hosted in vercel.com

 1)Notifications App: Real-time notifications using SignalR.
+To see the functioning of notification app,open the two apps below and add a student to database,then the notification bell app will receive the message that a new student is added,click on bell icon to view the student name

 Hosted links: